 If you work for a health plan or covered health care provider:

-If the patient is not present or is incapacitated, a health care provider may share the patient’s information with family, friends, or others as long as the health care provider determines it is in the best interest of the patient.
+If you are not present or are incapacitated, a health care provider may share your information with family, friends, or others when the health care provider determines it is in your best interest.

-When someone other than a friend or family member is involved, the health care provider must be reasonably sure the patient asked the person to be involved in his or her care or payment for care.
-Again, the health care provider may discuss only the information the person involved needs to know about the patient’s care or payment.
+When someone other than a friend or family member is involved, the health care provider must be reasonably sure you asked the person to be involved in his or her care or payment for care.
+Again, the health care provider may discuss only the information the person involved needs to know about your care or payment.

-However, a nurse may not tell a patient’s friend about a past medical problem unrelated to the patient’s current condition.
-Also, a health care provider is not required by HIPAA to share a patient’s information when the patient is not present or is incapacitated, and can choose to wait until the patient has an opportunity to agree to the disclosure.
+However, a nurse may not tell your friend about a past medical problem unrelated to your current condition.
+Also, a health care provider is not required by HIPAA to share your information when you are not present or are incapacitated, and can choose to wait until you have an opportunity to agree to the disclosure.

-An employee, or representative of an employee, who believes he or she has been retaliated against for disclosing HIPAA-protected information in the course of reporting or complaining about a workplace safety or health issue, may file a complaint with OSHA within 30 days of the retaliation.
+An employee, or representative of an employee, who believes he or she has been retaliated against for disclosing HIPAA-protected information when reporting or complaining about a workplace safety or health issue, may file a complaint with OSHA within 30 days of the retaliation.

 The complaint should be filed with the OSHA office responsible for enforcement activities in the geographical area where the employee resides or was employed.
 It also may be filed with any OSHA officer or employee.

 For more information, contact your closest OSHA Regional Office.